 Requisite and Advisory

-- Eligibility for college-level composition EWRT 1A or EWRT 1AH or EWRT 1AS and EWRT 1AT as determined by college assessment or other appropriate methods
+- Eligibility for college-level composition (EWRT D001A or EWRT D01AH) as determined by college assessment or other appropriate methods.

 Limitations on Enrollment and Entrance Skills